 – Jack Welch

-On the other hand, the new R-410a system is very sensitive and requires a precision installation in order to avoid greatly affecting the life of the system.
+On the other hand, the new R-410a system is very sensitive and requires a precision installation to avoid greatly affecting the life of the system.
 Trace amounts of moisture could destroy the system in as little as 1-5 years.
 Because of the sensitivity and liability of these new R-410a systems, more than 80% of the mechanical contracting industry stayed away from these systems until they were forced to make the change to installing them on January 1, 2010.
-There is simply no way to determine today if a company and all of their field personnel know how a R-410a heating and air conditioning system is being installed.
+There is simply no way to determine today if a company and all of their field personnel know how an R-410a heating and air conditioning system is being installed.
 In 2010 we have interviewed approximately 50 installers for employment.
 We have yet to receive a correct answer as to how these systems are to be installed.

 The correct answer to how an R-410a refrigeration system works is as follows:

 - Based on engineered specifications make sure the refrigerant piping is the appropriate size.
-A reduction in the suction-line diameter will result in capacity loss, because the mass flow rate of refrigerant to the compressor is decreased.
+A reduction in the suction-line diameter will result in capacity loss because the mass flow rate of refrigerant to the compressor is decreased.